webarch-coop/ansible-role-ansible/README.md

 [![pipeline status](https://git.coop/webarch/ansible/badges/master/pipeline.svg)](https://git.coop/webarch/ansible/-/commits/master)

-This role contains an Ansible role for installing Ansible collections, [Ansible Lint](https://github.com/ansible/ansible-lint) and [Molecule](https://github.com/ansible-community/molecule) on Debian Bookworm, Debian Bullseye and Ubuntu Jammy.
+This role contains an Ansible role for installing Ansible, [Ansible Lint](https://github.com/ansible/ansible-lint), [Molecule](https://github.com/ansible-community/molecule) and other Python Package Index (PyPI) packages on Debian Bookworm, Debian Bullseye and Ubuntu Jammy.

-Debian Bullseye provides [Ansible 2.10.7](https://packages.debian.org/bullseye/ansible) and Ubuntu Jammy provides [Ansible 2.10.7](https://packages.ubuntu.com/jammy/ansible), when this role is run on these distros Ansible itself will also be updated to match the Ansible version on [Debian Bookworm](https://packages.debian.org/bookworm/ansible-core).
+Debian Bullseye provides [Ansible 2.10.7](https://packages.debian.org/bullseye/ansible) and Ubuntu Jammy also provides [Ansible 2.10.7](https://packages.ubuntu.com/jammy/ansible), when this role is run on these distros Ansible itself will also be updated, to match the Ansible version on [Debian Bookworm](https://packages.debian.org/bookworm/ansible-core) (the version strings are set in the [defaults/main.yml](defaults/main.yml)).

 The suggested way to use this role is via the [localhost repo](https://git.coop/webarch/localhost) which contains a [ansible.sh](https://git.coop/webarch/localhost/-/blob/main/ansible.sh) script that will download this role and run it.